branislavhesko/segment-anything-2-ui/README.md

 - Inspired by Meta's demo web page.
 - Built with PySide6 for a seamless user interface experience.
 - [Segment Anything 2](https://github.com/facebookresearch/sam2) model.
-- Used for annotation of videos or images.
+- Used for annotation of videos.